decentraland/adr/docs/ADR-61-denylist-formatting.md

 There might also be a common denylist file saved in the blockchain that every catalyst in the DAO could be forced to implement, each denylisted item in this file should need to be added via a DAO Poll.

+There could be a denylist in the client, preventing messages from certain addresses, downloading certain scenes, etc.

 ## Participants

 @jmoguilevsky